SketchUp Plans & Elevations Ready For Layout with FlexTools’ New Features

 A new feature for door and window scheduling using Sketchup's Generate Report tool is here!

 We've added a set of 'Report Settings': Code, Type, Units & Size.
-Together with Material, they will make it really easy to extract basic window and door .csv reports.
+Together with Material, they will make it really easy to extract basic window and door .csv file reports.

 Report Settings for Sketchup Generate Report